paulkarpenko/us-code-ui/uscode/title-40-public-buildings-property-and-works/chapter-113-responsibility-for-acquisitions-of-information-technology.md

   (C) *Required standards binding.—* — Information security standards described under subparagraph (B) shall be compulsory and binding.

-(2) **Standards and guidelines for national security systems.—** — Standards and guidelines for national security systems, as defined under [section 3532(3) of title 44](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title44-section3532/3&num=0&edition=prelim), shall be developed, promulgated, enforced, and overseen as otherwise authorized by law and as directed by the President.
+(2) **Standards and guidelines for national security systems.—** — Standards and guidelines for national security systems, as defined under section 3532(3) 1 of title 44, shall be developed, promulgated, enforced, and overseen as otherwise authorized by law and as directed by the President.

 **(c) Application of More Stringent Standards.—** The head of an agency may employ standards for the cost-effective information security for all operations and assets within or under the supervision of that agency that are more stringent than the standards promulgated by the Director under this section, if such standards—

 (1) contain, at a minimum, the provisions of those applicable standards made compulsory and binding by the Director; and

-(2) are otherwise consistent with policies and guidelines issued under [section 3533 of title 44](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title44-section3533&num=0&edition=prelim).
+(2) are otherwise consistent with policies and guidelines issued under section 3533 1 of title 44.

 **(d) Requirements Regarding Decisions by Director.—**